Organizers

 • Judicial Protection of Electoral Rights Between Fundamental Rights Protection and Objective Electoral Review – Maximilian Blassnig (University of Vienna)

-• Election dispute resolution institutions – Joseph Klaver (University of Passau)
+• Accessibility and Partisanship in Election Dispute Resolution – Joseph Klaver (University of Passau)

 Panel 5: Monitoring Electoral Integrity